rahahahat/GSoC/README.md

 # GSoC
 This repository contains all documents related to my participation in Google Summer of Code with Chromium.
 As a GSoC Intern for Chromium I worked on the Issues Tab on Chrome DevTools.
 Main part of my work on Chrome Devtools involved developing a hiding mechanism for Issues in the Issues tab.
-I also worked on perforamce optimisations for rendering Issues.
+I also worked on performance optimisations for rendering Issues.

 My code contributions and relevant project details can found on the [design doc](https://docs.google.com/document/d/1p3ucb6cjuIa72aMQLnuJHvniX1j4lNewvy28C39oAdo/edit?usp=sharing).